Ignisor/music-share-bot/README.md

-# Telegram bot for better music sharing
+# Bot for better music sharing